dotmailer/dotmailer-magento-extension/README.md

 - Fix a bug: please fork this repo and submit the Pull Request to our [Develop branch](https://github.com/dotmailer/dotmailer-magento-extension/tree/develop)
 Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 6.4.24

+###### What's new
+- We've increased the sync limits for bulk imports into Engagement Cloud.
+The importer sync will now import up to 100 bulk items on each execution (25 of which can be for contacts), plus up to 100 single items.

+###### Bug fixes
+- We fixed a filename casing error that broke the page at Configuration > Engagement Cloud > Dynamic Content.

 # 6.4.23

 ###### What's new